statusbits/smartthings/RadioThermostat/README.md

 ------------

 **Note:** RadioThermostat is a SmartThings *device handler*.
-Installing custom device is a two step process -- first, you need to install and self-publish the **SmartDevice Type**, then you need to create a new SmartDevice instance.
+Installing custom device is a two-step process -- first, you need to install and self-publish the SmartDevice *Type*, then you need to create an instance of the new SmartDevice.
 Both steps must be performed in the SmartThings Web-based [IDE](https://graph.api.smartthings.com).

 **1. Installing RadioThermostat SmartDevice Type**